THE BEST Magnetic Button Shirts for Men and women with Parkinson’s disease and Arthritis

 - Quite Pricey

-Good practices for dressing when you have Parkinson’s disease
+Good practices for dressing in your adaptive clothing when you have Parkinson’s disease or Arthritis

 - Allow yourself enough time to wear.
 Dressing up in a hurry will only cause you frustration and stress and this is never a good thing for people with Parkinson’s disease.